Position

 How to become a Category Manager?

-Here are five essential steps to becoming a Category Manager:
+Here are five steps to guide someone on the journey to becoming a Category Manager:

-4. Pursue specialized training.
-Consider certifications in supply chain management or category management.
-These credentials can enhance your resume and demonstrate your commitment to the field.
+5. Pursue Certifications: Consider certifications in supply chain management or retail management.
+These can enhance your resume and demonstrate your commitment to the field.

 How long does it take to become a Category Manager?